 Program Overview IDSC Fellows develop their computational skills and expand their research experience under the guidance of two mentors.
-Both mentors are faculty members: The first is the student's research advisor, and the second is identified by the IDSC Fellows program and provides the computational research expertise.
+Both mentors are faculty members: The first is the student's research advisor, and the second is identified by the IDSC Fellows.

-All IDSC Fellows have the opportunity to use IDSC's Advanced Computing facilities for their research, and to work closely with IDSC faculty and staff.
-No stipend is offered, but there is a cash prize at the end.
-For the 2019-2020 cycle, the deadline for submission of the applications is October 15, 2019.

-Competitive applicants have some experience in a computational setting, and are able to outline a cross-disciplinary project that they would like to pursue.

-The project details do not need to be clearly defined at the time of application, however, the disciplines that would come together in the project should be clearly stated.
+All IDSC Fellows will have the opportunity to use the University's Advanced Computing facilities for their research, and to work closely with IDSC faculty and staff No stipend is offered, but a small cash prize is awarded.
+Competitive applicants will have some experience in a computational setting and be able to outline an interdisciplinary project that they would like to pursue.
+Project details need not be clearly defined at the time of application, however, the disciplines that would come together in the project should be clearly stated.
+At the close of the academic year, IDSC Fellows present their work at a spring symposium.

-Term Definitions
+For the 2021-2022 session, the application deadline is Sunday, October 31, 2021.

+Terminology